Akshat-Raj-Vansh/ccareV2_frontend/README.md

 - [x] Screen BlackOut on empty otp field
 - [x] Doesn't check the new_user field while signup.
 Multiple profiles are created.
+- [ ] Sometimes the phone number is stored in the database with extra digits

 ### Todo